Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimal curing policies for arbitrary weighted networks

-\fdp{An important challenge in epidemiology is to understand how to control epidemic outbreaks, both in public health and in other domains, such as, e.g., protection of computer networks from electronic viruses.
-In particular, since the network structure plays a crucial role in the diffusion of epidemics, not always a uniform distribution of resources among nodes will work efficiently in order to eradicate the infection, or reduce the number of infected nodes \cite{prakash2013fractional,borgs2010distribute}.}

-\fdp{Furthermore, curing costs may vary from node to node.
-Thus, our objective is to determine} \so{ a cost-optimal distribution of resources} yet able to prevent the disease from persisting indefinitely in the population.

-{Borgs et al. \cite{borgs2010distribute} characterize the optimal distribution of a fixed amount of antidote in a given contact network by a probabilistic analysis, based on the theory of contact processes.
-Wan et al. \cite{wan2008designing} consider the problem of allocating limited control resources in a networks, considering the topological structure, so as to maximize the speed at which the virus is eliminated.
-They design optimal strategies to control the diffusion of the virus using eigenvalue sensitivity analysis ideas and a constrained optimization method.
-Gourdin et al. \cite{gourdin2011optimization} and Sahnen et al. \cite{sahneh2012optimal} the $N$-intertwined model is used to analyze and control the spread of an SIS epidemic model.}

-\so{Drakopoulos \cite{drakopoulos2015network,drakopoulos2015lower} the authors consider the propagation of an epidemic process on a network and study the problem of dynamically allocating a fixed curing budget to the nodes of the graph, at each time instant, towards the objective of minimizing the expected extinction time of the epidemic.
-In the case of bounded degree graphs, they provide a lower bound on the expected time to extinction under any such dynamic allocation policy}.

-{In our work, we present an optimal resource allocation strategy, taking into account the results of Theorem \ref{threshhet}.} First, we define a cost function which \ste{measures the cost that it is necessary to cover} in order to distribute resources to all nodes. \rev{Let $f_i(\delta_i)$ be a convex and monotonically increasing function with respect to $\delta_i$, whose value represents the effort of modifying the recovery rate of a a node $i$ ; thus to allocate curing resources at a given node increases its recovery rate}.
+\stef{Now, leveraging on the result in Theorem \ref{threshhet}, we address the problem of suppressing an epidemic spreading, by a cost-optimal distribution of resources within a networked population}. \stef{Allocating more resources at each node aims to increase its curing rate, that is reflected, e.g., by speeding up its detection capabilities and treatments.
+We consider that recovery resources have an associated cost that might be different for each node.} Thus, let us define a cost function which \fdp{measures the expenditure in order to distribute curing resources to all nodes.} Let $f_i(\delta_i)$ be a real, linear and monotonically increasing function with respect to $\delta_i$, whose value represents the effort of modifying the recovery rate of node $i$.

-This model fits the case of disease treatment plans: policy makers can distribute different amount of resources (e.g. money for medicines, medical and nursery staff, etc,...), in a network of hospitals, or they can design a different health program for different districts, cities, or nations in the case of a timely mass prophylaxis plan.
-For instance, in the US, pharmaceutical supply caches and production arrangements have been pre-designated, in order to be used for large-scale ongoing prophylaxis and/or vaccination campaigns in case of sudden intentional or natural outbreaks disease \cite{hupert2004community}.\\
+This model fits the case of disease treatment plans: policy makers can distribute different amount of resources (e.g. money for medicines, medical and nursery staff, etc,...) in a network of hospitals, or they can design a different health program for different districts, cities, or nations in the case of a timely mass prophylaxis plan.
+For instance, in the US, pharmaceutical supply caches and production arrangements have been pre-designated. \fdp{This is done} in order to be used for large-scale ongoing prophylaxis and/or vaccination campaigns in case of sudden intentional or natural outbreaks disease \cite{hupert2004community}.